rubycut/babushka/README.markdown

 Probably best place to start is {file:docs/deps.md Deps Guide}, it will teach you  what deps is, and how to write one.

 If you want to use babushka to generate files based on templates, see {file:docs/templates.md Templating Guide}

+For installing packages see, {file:docs/packages.md Packages guide}

 ## Advanced

-{file:docs/meta_deps.md Deps Guide}
+{file:docs/meta_deps.md Meta Deps Guide}

 ## yeah, but how?